RafaelSimionato/RafaelSimionato/README.md

 * 🌍  I'm based in Utrecht - Nederland
 * ✉️  You can contact me at [simionatoscript@gmail.com](mailto:simionatoscript@gmail.com)
-* 🧠  I'm learning more about Solidity for Smart Contracts (Ethereum and Polygon), frameworks Laravel and React Native, also APIs with PHP and JavaScript :)
+* 🧠  I'm learning more about Solidity for Smart Contracts (Ethereum and Polygon) :)
 * 🤝  I'm open to collaborating on Interesting projects.
-If your company is serious about sustainability, security, creative and innovative, we may have a chance to work together

 ### Skills